 Starting any kind of legal action, even if you are in the right, can often seem overwhelming and many people are put off doing so as they do not know where or even how to start the legal process.
 If this is you, don’t worry.
 After suffering an injury the only step you need to take is to call our friendly team.
 We can guide you through the process of making a compensation claim.

 It does not matter what your job role or working environment is if you have suffered an injury in an accident which you did not cause you are entitled to make a claim against your employer.
 The UK has some of the strongest health and safety legislation in place to protect workers.
 All employers (of any size) must abide by these rules and ensure that they have provided staff with a safe working environment.
 The failure to do ensure this can constitute negligence and entitle you to claim compensation for your injuries.

 Negligence on the part of an employer or a fellow employee can lead to accidents and injury in numerous ways.
 They may not have carried out the appropriate risk assessments or not put in place the findings from one.
 They may also have provided insufficient training or not provided the right equipment.
-No matter whether you suffered a severe injury or a mild one, if your employer has been negligent we can help you make a claim.
+No matter whether you suffered a severe injury or a mild one, if your employer has been negligent, we can help you to make knee injury claims.